 Step 2: Choose a scanning option and click Repair.

-Step 4: The software will start scanning the file and provides you the repaired PST file.
+Step 4: The software will start scanning the file and provide you with the repaired PST file.

 Step 5: Now, you can preview the items from the repaired file & save the repaired file.